Shoulder Joint Replacement

 A patient with a very large, long-standing rotator cuff tear may develop cuff tear arthropathy.
 In this condition, the changes in the shoulder joint due to the rotator cuff tear may lead to arthritis and destruction of the joint cartilage.

 Avascular Necrosis (Osteonecrosis)

-Avascular necrosis is a painful condition that occurs when the blood supply to the bone is disrupted.
+Avascular necrosis, or osteonecrosis, is a painful condition that occurs when the blood supply to the bone is disrupted.
 Because bone cells die without a blood supply, osteonecrosis can ultimately cause destruction of the shoulder joint and lead to arthritis.
-Chronic steroid use, deep sea diving, severe fracture of the shoulder, sickle cell disease, and heavy alcohol use are risk factors for avascular necrosis.
+Chronic steroid use, deep sea diving, severe fracture of the shoulder, sickle cell disease, and heavy alcohol use are all risk factors for avascular necrosis.